ppone/docs/accounting/intacct.md

 ### Import Existing Invoices

-You can import outstanding invoices from the Intacct Order Entry module using our Intacct invoice importer.
+You can import outstanding invoices from the Intacct Order Entry module using our Intacct invoice import tool.
 This is useful after setting up the integration to pull in invoices that were created before the integration was installed.

 Instructions: